MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 })
 ```

 As you can see, we've removed the string identifier for `toCreateUsername` and replaced it with a constant from our `Constants.swift` file.
-As you can see the main benefits of storing stringly typed identifiers are:
+As you can see the main benefits of using constants are:

 - constants can be reused in other code
 - Xcode will allow us to quickly remember and fill in constants with autocomplete
 - the compiler will throw a error if we misspell an identifier

 Pretty handy!
-Let's take look at the second way of handling stringly typed code: enums!
+Let's take look at the second way of handling stringly-typed code: enums!

 # Using Enums